Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 Barmar turf house - photo taken from the road above

 A new owner put a lot of work, time, and effort into restoring this beautiful turf house with the help of professionals - kudos to them for a job well done.
-Barmar is privately owned and thus it is not possible to visit.
-But it is possible to take a peek at the turf house from above from the road, as you can see in my photo below.
+Barmar is privately owned, and thus it is not possible to visit it.

-There are also some outhouses made of turf left and in the remote Kollsvík, I found the oldest outhouse in the country, dating back to 1650.
+There are also some turf outhouses left in the Westfjords, and in the remote Kollsvík, I found the oldest outhouse in the country, dating back to 1650.

-The turf houses are our national inheritance, and I am very fond of them.
+The turf houses are our national inheritance, and I am very fond of them, so I wanted to mention this turf house at Barmar.

 The Reykhólar road sign